The NAMI Family-to-Family class is a free 12-week, 30-hour program designed for family members who have loved ones with mental illness.

 - Current information about Attention Deficit Disorder, Major Depression, Bipolar Disorder, Conduct Disorder, Oppositional Defiant Disorder, Anxiety Disorders, Obsessive Compulsive Disorder, Childhood Schizophrenia and Substance Abuse Disorders.

-- Current research related to the biology of mental illness and the evidence-based, most effective treatment strategies available, including medications used to treat mental illness in children and adolescents.
+- Current research related to the biology of mental illness and the most effective, evidence-based treatment strategies available, including medications used to treat mental illness in children and adolescents.

 - Workshops on problem-solving, listening, and communication skills.